 Video: Improving your chances of getting pregnant

-This useful video will discuss how your age truly affects your changes of getting, what health issues to address, when to make love and other similar issues.
+This useful video will discuss how your age truly affects your chances of getting pregnant, what health issues to address when to make love and other similar issues.

 Fertility Book Tips

 If you want to more information and tips for getting pregnant, check out any of these books.

 - Taking Charge of Your Fertility, 20th Anniversary Edition: The Definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health

 - It Starts with the Egg: How the Science of Egg Quality Can Help You Get Pregnant Naturally, Prevent Miscarriage, and Improve Your Odds in IVF

 - Yes, You Can Get Pregnant: Natural Ways to Improve Your Fertility Now and into Your 40s